• Skip to main content

 PIR Triggered Message Player Circuit

 In this post we diagnose a PIR activated message player circuit, which was sent by Mr. Norman Kelley one of the dedicated followers of this blog for improvements.
-Let's learn more about the design through the following discussions.
+I have explained more about the design through the following discussions.

 Triggering Message Playback with a PIR Input